Crocodile Sightings Decline at Coba Lagoon

-Tulum, Quintana Roo — The presence of crocodiles in Coba Lagoon has decreased compared to previous years, when the reptiles sometimes ventured into streets near the urban area, according to community authorities.
+Tulum, Quintana Roo — The presence of crocodiles in Cobá Lagoon has decreased compared to previous years, when the reptiles were a far more visible—and sometimes unsettling—part of daily life, occasionally venturing into nearby streets and residential areas, according to local authorities.

-Azcorra, the community delegate, said that in recent months there have been no reports of crocodiles moving toward inhabited areas, as occurred in the past.
-He noted that some specimens may have relocated to the Macansho area, a nearby nature reserve with less human activity.
+Azcorra, the community delegate, said that in recent months there have been no reports of crocodiles moving toward inhabited zones, a noticeable change from past years when sightings near homes and tourist areas were more common.
+While crocodiles are still present in the lagoon, their behavior appears to have shifted.
+Some are believed to have relocated to the Macansho area, a nearby nature reserve with lower levels of human activity and less disturbance.

 Discover more from Riviera Maya News & Events